Allissa Richardson

 UNIVERSITY OF SOUTHERN CALIFORNIA

-Dr. Richardson holds a PhD in Journalism Studies from the University of Maryland College Park; a Master’s Degree in Magazine Publishing from Northwestern University’s Medill School; and a Bachelor of Science in Biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.
+Richardson holds a PhD in journalism studies from the University of Maryland College Park; a master’s degree in magazine publishing from Northwestern University’s Medill School; and a BS in biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.

 Award